kropp/victor.kropp.name/content/talks.md

 ### Earlier

-Miscellaneous talks at UG and at internal company meetings.
+Miscellaneous talks at UG and internal company meetings.